ava-labs/teleporter/contracts/README.md

 ### `ERC20TokenRemote`

-A concrete implementation of `TokenRemote`, `IERC20TokenTransferer`, and `IERC20` that handles the minting and burning of an ERC20 asset.
+A concrete implementation of `TokenRemote`, `IERC20TokenTransferrer`, and `IERC20` that handles the minting and burning of an ERC20 asset.
 Note that the `ERC20TokenRemote` contract is an ERC20 implementation itself, which is why it takes the `tokenName`, `tokenSymbol`, and `tokenDecimals` in its constructor.
 All of the ERC20 interface implementations are inherited from the standard OpenZeppelin ERC20 implementation, and can be overriden in other implementations if desired.

 ### `NativeTokenRemote`

-A concrete implementation of `TokenRemote`, `INativeTokenTransferer`, and `IWrappedNativeToken` that handles the minting and burning of the native EVM asset on its chain using the native minter precompile.
+A concrete implementation of `TokenRemote`, `INativeTokenTransferrer`, and `IWrappedNativeToken` that handles the minting and burning of the native EVM asset on its chain using the native minter precompile.
 Deployments of this contract must be given the permission to mint native coins in the chain's configuration.
 Note that the `NativeTokenRemote` is also an implementation of `IWrappedNativeToken` itself, which is why the `nativeAssetSymbol` must be provided in its constructor. `NativeTokenRemote` instances always have a denomination of 18, which is the denomination of the native asset of EVM chains.

 The [native minter precompile](https://docs.avax.network/build/subnet/upgrade/customize-a-subnet#minting-native-coins) must be configured to allow the contract address of the `NativeTokenRemote` instance to call `mintNativeCoin`.
-The correctness of a native token transferer implemented using `NativeTokenRemote` relies on no other accounts being allowed to call `mintNativeCoin`, which could result in the token transferer becoming undercollateralized.
+The correctness of a native token transferrer implemented using `NativeTokenRemote` relies on no other accounts being allowed to call `mintNativeCoin`, which could result in the token transferrer becoming undercollateralized.
 Example initialization steps for a `NativeTokenRemote` instance are shown below.

 Since the native minter precompile does not provide an interface for burning the native EVM asset, the "burn" functionality is implemented by transferring the native coins to an unowned address.
 The contract also provides a `reportBurnedTxFees` interface in order to burn the collateral in the `TokenHome` instance that should be made unredeemable to account for native tokens burnt on the chain with the `NativeTokenRemote` instance to pay for transaction fees.